World number one Williams walloped by Halep

 That ace would be one of only nine points the 18-times grand slam champion would win in the opening set as her game fell apart to give Maria Sharapova hope of overhauling her to finish the season as world number one.

-Halep, serving supremely, needed only 12 minutes to race 4-0 ahead with Williams looking almost in shock at her routine failure to send simple groundstrokes over the net.
+Halep, serving supremely, needed only 12 minutes to race 4-0 ahead with Williams looking almost in shock and her routine failure to send simple groundstrokes over the net.

 The American, looking for a fifth WTA Finals title, also tossed in six double faults with the few second serves that did make it over getting rough treatment from Halep.